 We only process data that you actively and voluntarily provide to us.
 You do not have to provide your name or contact data – your notification will nevertheless be verified and processed.
 You can draw up your notification in various text boxes.
 Kindly ensure that you do not enter any personal data you do wish to divulge (especially your identity).

 The data you provide is transmitted and stored in fully encoded form within the whistleblower system.
-The case worker from BayWa is the first person able to access and decode the notification.
+The person from BayWa AG processing the case is the first person able to access and decode the notification.

 For technical reasons, carefully selected service providers have access to the system within the context of operating and servicing it.
 These service providers are definitely unable to gain access to the data.

 It you allow responses and queries, you will receive a user ID and have to determine a password that enables you to view responses and answer questions.
 When providing responses or asking questions, we receive statistical data from the system about details of the notification and any amendments to it.

 Depending on the notification, data can be communicated if public authorities become or have to become involved in an official investigation.